salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # flags.template-name.description

 Specify the name of the template you want to display.
+Template names should be unique within an org.
 Use this flag when you know the template's name but not its ID.
+If the name contains spaces, enclose it in quotes.
+Either --template-id or --template-name is required.

 # flags.target-org.summary

-Login username or alias for the target org
+Login username or alias for the target org.

 # flags.target-org.description

 The target org to connect to for displaying the template.
+This org must have Data Cloud and Tableau Next enabled and you must have the AppFrameworkViewApp user permission to view templates.
+The template must exist in this org.

 # flags.api-version.summary

-Override the api version used for api requests
+Override the API version used for API requests.

 # flags.api-version.description

-Override the api version used for api requests to the app framework.
+Override the API version used for orchestrator API requests.
+Use this flag to specify a particular API version when the default version doesn't work with your org's configuration.

 # fetchingTemplate

-Fetching AppFramework template...
+Fetching template...

 # error.MissingRequiredFlag

-Either --template-id or --template-name must be provided
+Either --template-id or --template-name must be provided.

 # error.MissingRequiredFlag.Actions

-- Use --template-id to specify a template by ID
+- Use --template-id to specify a template by its unique ID
-- Use --template-name to specify a template by name
+- Use --template-name to specify a template by its name
+- Get template IDs and names using "sf orchestrator template list"

 # error.CertificateError

-Error retrieving AppFramework template: Certificate validation error
+Error retrieving template: Certificate validation error.

 # error.CertificateError.Actions

 - This appears to be a certificate validation issue, which is common in dev environments
 - Try specifying the API version with --api-version=64.0 (or your org's version)
-- Make sure you're using the correct org with -o YOUR_ORG_ALIAS
+- Make sure you're using the correct org with --target-org YOUR_ORG_ALIAS
 - If using a sandbox or scratch org, ensure your connection is properly authenticated

 # error.AuthenticationError

-Error retrieving AppFramework template: Authentication issue
+Error retrieving template: Authentication issue.

 # error.AuthenticationError.Actions

 - Your session may have expired or you may not have permission to access this resource
-- Try running sf org refresh to update your credentials
+- Try running "sf org login web" to reauthenticate
-- Ensure you have AppFramework enabled and have permission to view templates
+- Ensure you have Tableau Next enabled and have permission to view templates
+- Verify the target org is correct and accessible

 # error.TemplateNotFound

-Template %s not found
+Template "%s" not found.

 # error.TemplateNotFound.Actions

 - Verify that you have the correct template ID or name
-- Ensure the template exists in this org
+- Ensure the template exists in this org using "sf orchestrator template list"
 - Check your permissions to view templates
+- Make sure you're connected to the correct org with --target-org

 # error.GenericError

-Error retrieving AppFramework template: %s
+Error retrieving template: %s

 # error.GenericError.Actions

-- Verify that you are using an org with AppFramework enabled
+- Verify that you are using an org with Data Cloud and Tableau Next enabled
 - Check that the template ID or name is correct
-- Check your credentials and permissions
+- Ensure you have permission to view templates
-- Try running sf org refresh to update your credentials
+- Try running "sf org login web" to reauthenticate
+- Verify the target org has Data Cloud and Tableau Next properly configured

+# error.MultipleTemplatesFound

+Multiple templates found with name "%s".

-# examples
+# error.MultipleTemplatesFound.Actions

+- Use --template-id instead of --template-name for unique identification
-- Display a template using its ID:
+- Get the specific template ID using "sf orchestrator template list"
-  <%= config.bin %> <%= command.id %> --template-id 01RM0000000HwBGMA0
+- Template names should be unique, but this org may have duplicates

+# error.InvalidTemplateId

+Template ID "%s" is not valid.

+# error.InvalidTemplateId.Actions

+- Verify the template ID format is correct
-- Display a template using its name:
+- Get valid template IDs using "sf orchestrator template list"
-  <%= config.bin %> <%= command.id %> --template-name MyTemplate
+- Template IDs should be 15 or 18 character Salesforce IDs